boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 smart validate --device cpu
 ```

-Missing PyTorch or TensorFlow backends are expected because the SmartSim database build deliberately excludes them.
+Missing RedisAI, ONNXRuntime, PyTorch, or TensorFlow backends are expected because the default build deliberately skips RedisAI and all ML backends.
+This configuration validates the Redis database executable and SmartSim/SmartRedis orchestration path, not RedisAI model execution.

 Inspect the installed package versions: